radiantlogic-v8/documentation-new/documentation/sys-admin-guide/authentication-methods.md

 **SASL:**

-Clients that send an authentication request to RadiantOne using Kerberos (GSS-SPNEGO), NTLM (GSSAPI), MD5 (DIGEST-MD5) or Certificate (EXTERNAL) are leveraging one of the supported SASL mechanisms.
+Clients that send an authentication request to RadiantOne using Kerberos (GSS-SPNEGO), MD5 (DIGEST-MD5) or Certificate (EXTERNAL) are leveraging one of the supported SASL mechanisms.
 The SASL EXTERNAL mechanism is supported by default, but you must configure the [Client Certificate to DN Mapping](#client-certificate-dn-mapping) so the RadiantOne service knows how to identify the user in the certificate to a user in the RadiantOne namespace.
 For details on these supported mechanisms, please see [Authentication Methods](#authentication-methods).

 ## Kerberos